thisisashwinraj/Mathematica-Python-Package/README.md

 ![](https://github.com/thisisashwinraj/Mathematica-Python-Package/blob/main/assets/images/Mathematica_Banner_Light.png#gh-light-mode-only)
 Mathematica is a python package for performing advanced mathematical operations, distributions, and visualizations, & is licensed under the [GNU General Public License v3.0](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/blob/main/LICENSE).
 It includes modules for calculating mean, standard deviation and the probability distribution function of several statistical distributions.
 The latest stable release can be found here.

 The project was started in April 2021 by [Ashwin Raj](https://www.github.com/thisisashwinraj) as an academic project.
-The resources for this package, and the pull requests are maintained, and reviewed by a team of volunteers from [Workspace](https://github.com/workspacedevelopers).
+The resources for this package, & the pull requests are maintained, and reviewed by a team of volunteers from [Workspace](https://github.com/workspacedevelopers).
 Learn more about elxsi v1.0.4 [here](https://codeinplace.stanford.edu/2021/showcase/436)

 # SubDirectories and Dependencies